avinetworks/ansible-role-avicontroller/README1.md

 ## Example Playbook

-**WARNING:**
+> **WARNING**
-**Before using this example please make the correct changes required for your server.
+Before using this example please make the correct changes required for your server.
-For more information please visit [https://kb.avinetworks.com/avi-controller-sizing/] (https://kb.avinetworks.com/avi-controller-sizing/)**
+For more information please visit [https://kb.avinetworks.com/avi-controller-sizing/] (https://kb.avinetworks.com/avi-controller-sizing/)

-**It is recommended you adjust these parameters based on the implementation desired.**
+It is recommended you adjust these parameters based on the implementation desired.

 ### Docker Deployment Examples
 ```